SplineSketch: Even More Accurate Quantiles with Error Guarantees: Introduction

 \paragraph{Merging two sketches.}

-The merge operation for our sketch is conceptually simple: Given two SplineSketches on input, we first create a combined set of thresholds by taking the union of both sketches’ thresholds and removing duplicates.
+The merge operation for our sketch is conceptually simple: Given two SplineSketches on input, we first create a combined set of thresholds by taking the union of both sketches’ thresholds, which removes duplicates.
 We then assign counters to the new buckets based on the sum of their estimated ranks in both original sketches, for which we use precomputed interpolations over the input sketches.
 Taking the union of thresholds typically results in a sketch with more buckets than desired, so we reduce the number of buckets by joining adjacent ones with the lowest heuristic error, until we reach the target bucket count.
 To maintain worst-case guarantees, if the two sketches being merged differ significantly in size, the threshold protection from the larger sketch is preserved during merging; however, when their size is similar, we basically reset the epoch, together with the threshold protection.

 \paragraph{Resizing the sketch.} Using joining or splitting the buckets allows us to easily change the number $k$ of buckets.
 Namely, when we want to make the sketch smaller, we just join an appropriate number of adjacent buckets without any splits, whereas for increasing the sketch size, we perform splits without joins.
-This demonstrates the flexibility of our approach, and can be useful in practice, e.g., when we allocate more memory for processing the input and then compress the sketch into much smaller size for storage, which leads to overall better accuracy than using the smaller size for processing.
+The selection of buckets to split or join is done similarly as in maintaining the buckets described above.
+This demonstrates the flexibility of our approach, and can be practically useful, e.g., when additional memory is allocated during input processing and the resulting sketch is later compressed to a much smaller size for storage, yielding overall better accuracy than processing directly with the smaller size.

 \paragraph{Paper outline.} \Cref{sec:related} outlines the most relevant work on quantile sketches and provides a comparison with our approach.
-The full algorithmic description of SplineSketch appears in \Cref{sec:SplineSketchDescription}, together with its theoretical properties.
+The full algorithmic description of SplineSketch appears in \Cref{sec:SplineSketchDescription}, together with its theoretical properties (the proofs are in Appendices~\ref{app:monotoneCubicPolyMiddleBounds} and~\ref{sec:analysis}).
 The implementation details appear in \Cref{sec:implementation} and the experimental evaluation in \Cref{sec:experiments}.
 We conclude with discussing the pros and cons of our approach and the open problems in \Cref{sec:conclusions}.

-\section{Related work}
+\section{Related Work}